By Sara Burrows

-The dirty little secret about exercise, Ildari says, is “it is not natural.”
+The dirty little secret about exercise, Ilardi says, is “it is not natural.”
 We are designed to be physically active “in the service of adapted goals,” not to exercise on a hamster wheel.

 “When you put a lab rat on a treadmill … it will squat down on it’s haunches, and the treadmill starts to rub the fur and the skin right off it’s back side,” he said.
 “When you stare at a piece of exercise equipment, there is a part of your brain that’s screaming out ‘Don’t do it!
 You’re not going anywhere!'”

 Another huge factor in modern depression is the lack of social connection in our modern nuclear-family bubbles.
-“Face-time with our loved ones puts the breaks on our stress response,” Ildari says.
+“Face-time with our loved ones puts the breaks on our stress response,” Ilardi says.

 The problem is we’ve replaced face-time with screen-time.
 “Our hunter gatherer ancestors spent all day every day in the company of their loved ones.”

 Unfortunately illness, including mental illness, triggers people to isolate themselves, which only makes depression worse.

 “Resist the urge to withdraw,” Ilardi says, “because when you’re ill, your body tells you to shut down and pull away.
 When you have the flu, that’s adaptive.
 When you have depression, it’s the worst thing in the world you could do.”

 Rewilding and Tribal Living

 What Ilardi didn’t mention in his Ted Talk is how difficult his cure is for most modern humans to attain.
 Sure, we’d all like more fresh air, sunlight, exercise, a better diet, better sleep, less monotonous work, and more interaction with loved ones, but who has time for all that?